Languages

 Naturally the Spanish spoken in all these places appears in many varieties.
 In fact the differences between Castilian Spanish and Latin American Spanish are equivalent to those between British English and American English.

-Spain, Balearic Islands, Canary Islands, all the South American
+Spanish spoken in Spain, Balearic Islands, Canary Islands, all the South American

 Republics except Brazil and Guyana